Caracas: Crime

 Venezuela and its capital, Caracas, have been reported to both have among the highest per capita murder rates in the world.
-In 2010 Caracas had the highest murder rate in the world, having more deaths than Baghdad during the Iraq War, and in 2012 there were 13,080 murders in Venezuela, according to the United Nations Office on Drugs and Crime.
+In 2010 Caracas had the highest murder rate in the world, having more deaths than Baghdad during the Iraq War.

 In 2019, Caracas was the city with the sixth highest homicide rate in the world outside of a warzone, with a rate of around 76 murders per 100,000 people.
 In 2023 it was the nineteenth, with a rate of around 52 murders per 100,000 people.
 Most murders and other violent crimes go unsolved, with estimates of the number of unresolved crimes as high as 98%.
-The U.S. Department of State and British Foreign and Commonwealth Office have issued travel warnings for Venezuela due to high rates of crime.